 December 30th, 2016 by kheafey

-As you reflect on 2016, it is worth taking a moment to consider how your law firms are delivering for you.
+As you reflect on the past year, it is worth taking a moment to consider how your law firms are delivering for you.
 Are they anticipating your needs?
 Investing in your relationship?
 Maintaining a high standard of client service?
 It is likely that some of your firms have become complacent.

 In this competitive legal marketplace, complacency is an unacceptable.
 There are hundreds of law firms who would love to have your work and who will step-up with the client service that you deserve.
 With overcapacity and underutilization in law firms continuing to be an issue, it is clear that law firms need your business.
 Firms that excel at client service are likely to retain or gain your work.

 If you are considering looking to add firms beyond your current panel in the new year, you are not alone.
 Per BTI Consulting, clients, on average, added six new firms in 2015.
 The clients shared that they are hiring new firms as part of a longer-term plan to phase out those firms that are underperforming.
 Hopefully, most of your firms are delivering on basic requirements: handling problems, keeping you informed and navigating unexpected changes.
 When it comes to being truly client-focused, however, it is a shorter list of firms that are likely providing a good value for the dollar and that are truly client-focused.